-The onboarding enrolment information is used to authenticate and establish a secure TLS communication with the CCF during the onboarding process.
+The UE is provisioned with a CAPIF Core Function (CCF) information such as CCF address/ID (e.g., after a successful primary authentication in any protected message).
+The UE and the network can derive the onboarding enrolment information such as CAPIF security credentials i.e., a CCF key (based on UE 5G security context e.g., AKMA key/AUSF key).
+The UE can derive a CCF key (Kccf) and key identifier (Kccf ID) which can be used to authenticate and establish a secure communication (e.g., TLS PSK based on CCF Key) with the CCF during the onboarding process.

+NOTE 1: The 5G security key used to generate CAPIF security key and the input used are upto the normative work.

-4. The API Invoker can send an Onboarding Service request to the CCF which can include Onboarding type (i.e., Subscriber Indication or UE service based), Kccf ID, AID(s), UE ID (e.g., GPSI), and APF ID/address.
+1. The API Invoker can send an Onboarding Service request to the CCF which can include Onboarding type (i.e., Subscriber Indication or UE service based), Kccf ID, UE ID (e.g., GPSI).

-5. The CCF use the APF ID/related address to contact the right APF in the API provider domain (APD) to request authentication and CCF security context for the API invoker onboarding.
-Based on the received Onboarding type, the CCF fetch security context related to the UE.
-The CCF can send a key request to the APF which can include UE ID, Kccf ID, and related AID(s).
+2. Based on the received Onboarding type, the CCF determines to fetch security context related to the UE.
+The CCF can send a key request to the Core NF/AF which can include UE ID, and Kccf ID

-The APF fetches the SUPI related to the UE ID and further retrieves the CCF security context (Kccf, OAuth access token) related to the Kccf ID and SUPI.
-Further the APF provides the SUPI, Kccf and OAuth access token to the CCF in a Key Response message.
+Further the Core NF/AF provides the SUPI, and Kccf to the CCF in a Key Response message.

+3. The CCF stores the CCF key, Kccf ID and UE ID.

-6. The CCF may send an Onboard service response with an authentication request.
-The API Invoker and the CCF can perform TLS authentication and establish secure session based on using Kccf (or using a key derived from it as Pre shared key) shared between API Invoker and CCF.
+4. The API Invoker and the CCF can perform TLS authentication and establish secure session based on Kccf shared between API Invoker and CCF.

-7. With a secure session established, the API Invoker sends an Onboard API Invoker Request message to the CCF which includes onboard credential obtained during pre-provisioning of the onboard enrolment information (i.e., UE ID, Kccf ID, AID(s) and OAuth access token (i.e., CCF access token).
+5. With a secure session established, the API Invoker sends an Onboard API Invoker Request message to the CCF which includes the UE ID (SUPI/GPSI).